tonytrill/numerai/README.md

 model.fit(x_train, y_train, epochs=20, batch_size=100, verbose=1)
 ```

 The Neural Network was created with Keras' Sequential Model.
 The NN contains an input layer, output layer and three hidden layers of various sizes.
 I wanted to keep the NN as basic as possible so as not to overfit the training data but still perform well enough in Numerai's eyes.
-The NN utilized log loss as the measure to minimize and fitted the model in batches of 100 over 20 iterations through the data.
+The NN utilized log loss as the measure to minimize and fitted the model in batches of 100 samples over 20 iterations through the data.
 The fitted model performed well but not good enough.

 ![nn performance](/images/performance1.PNG)